ccingram94/amazonclone/README.md

-This project is a clone of the Amazon website based on Next.js (React) and Firebase.
+This project is a clone of the Amazon website based on Next.js (React) and Firebase based on the wonderful tutorial by Clever Programmer @ YouTube

 ## Updates ✨